The genuine NLSAgentSvc.exe file is a software component of Net Monitor for Employees Professional by Network LookOut.

 Description: NLSAgentSvc.exe is not essential for Windows and will often cause problems.
 NLSAgentSvc.exe is located in a subfolder of C:\Windows\System32.

 There is no information about the author of the file.
 The program is not visible.
 NLSAgentSvc.exe is not a Windows system file.
-The program listens for or sends data on open ports to a LAN or the Internet.
+NLSAgentSvc.exe is digitally signed.
+The process uses ports to connect to or from a LAN or the Internet.
 NLSAgentSvc.exe is able to connect to the Internet, record keyboard and mouse inputs and monitor applications.
-Therefore the technical security rating is 78% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 75% dangerous, however you should also read the user reviews.

 Recommended: Identify NLSAgentSvc.exe related errors